What are Social Policy Bonds?

 Inextricably link rewards to outcomes rather than inputs, outputs, activities or institutions; and

 Inject the market’s incentives and efficiencies into the achievement of social and environmental goals.

 Social Policy Bonds could target any quantifiable social and environmental goals, such as less pollution, less crime, better health, and universal literacy.
 At the global level, Social Policy Bonds could reduce the consequences of natural or man-made disasters and bring about an end to violent political conflict.
-Because a Social Policy Bond regime would enhance the efficiency, stability and transparency of policymaking, it could encompass goals that are currently thought to be beyond the scope of deliberate action.
+Because a Social Policy Bond regime would enhance the efficiency, stability and transparency of policymaking, it could encompass goals that are currently thought to be beyond the scope of policymakers.

 For summaries of the Social Policy Bond principle, see under the Overview link in the navigation bar.
 For essays about how to apply Social Policy Bonds to different policy areas, click on Applications.
 For news of, and media reaction to, the concept see News.
 To read about some more detailed aspects and implications of the bonds see Features.
 To buy the print or Kindle versions of the definitive book about Social Policy Bonds and to read excerpts, click on The Book, where you will also see links to pdf files of the book's chapters, all of which can be freely downloaded.
 To see why I am ambivalent about Social Impact Bonds, click here, here or here.
 Answers to this and other questions can be found on the FAQs page.

 People other than governments can issue Social Policy Bonds and the Issue your own page links to a paper explaining how.
 To keep up to date with my most recent thoughts on the bonds and policy, go to the Social Policy Bonds blog.
 To contact me or to donate, please see Blog/Contact in the left-hand menu.